-Are you a senior-level student interested in learning more about the critical factors and catalysts that influence global health decision-making processes and governance?
-If so, and you meet the prerequisites, you can enrol in one of our global health courses.
+Enrol in one of our global health courses to learn more about the critical factors and catalysts that influence global health decision-making processes and governance.
 Through these courses, you will develop the ability to navigate the academic and grey literature related to global health, and apply it to solve real-world problems.

 Global Health Advocacy (HTH SCI 4ZZ3) aims to foster an understanding of the complexity of today’s most pressing global-health challenges and the ways that various actors work to overcome them.
 Global health is not studied as an altruistic goal, but rather as a complex domain of political praxis with an ever-expanding cast of players, divergent interests and hidden agendas.
 The focus is on the factors that drive global health decision-making and the various advocacy tools used by individual champions, civil-society organizations, national governments and United Nations agencies to effectively influence it.
 Students in the course are empowered to reflect upon how they can most positively and confidently advocate within the global-health sphere if they choose to do so in the future.